Skip to main content

 SDK runner interfaces

 Where a core sitectl command needs plugin-specific behavior, the SDK defines a typed runner interface.
-The plugin implements the interface, registers it, and the SDK generates the hidden protocol command.
-This gives plugin authors a structured, type-safe extension point rather than requiring them to write raw Cobra commands.
+The plugin implements the interface, registers it, and the SDK exposes it through the single private __sitectl-rpc entrypoint.
+This gives plugin authors a structured, type-safe extension point rather than requiring them to write raw transport code.
 Current runner interfaces:

-sitectl validate is distinct from the others: core runs its own validators first, then captures the plugin’s __validate output (YAML-encoded results), and merges everything before rendering.
+sitectl validate is distinct from the others: core runs its own validators first, then invokes the plugin’s validate.run method, decodes the returned structured results, and merges everything before rendering.
 The plugin does not render; it just returns structured data.
+Runner diagnostics, progress, and prompts should write to stderr.
+Stdout is captured by the RPC layer for the response envelope and may not be displayed directly by the caller.

 Component model